 Inspired by the Indian stupas, the Chinese developed their own style of Buddhist towers called Pagodas when Buddhism swept through their nation.
 There are two large ones in Yinchuan - the Haibao (North) Pagoda in Haibao Park, and the taller Chengtiansi (West) Pagoda, which offers views of the city from 64 metres up.

-About 85 km outside of the city, on the edge of the Yellow River, you can visit the 108 Dagobas, which are 12 rows of stupas said to give you luck if you recite the Buddhist scriptures 108 times in front of them.
+You can also visit the 108 Dagobas, which are 12 rows of stupas located about 85 km outside of the city centre, on the edge of the Yellow River.
+It is said that you'll have good luck if you recite the Buddhist scriptures 108 times in front of them.
+Admission price is ￥100.

 The China West Film Studio sits at the site of two ancient military forts and is one of the 3 largest film studios in the country.
 Over 100 movies and tv shows were shot here, and while it's no Universal Studios, it's a great place to learn about Chinese cinema.
 You can get into costume and take some fun photos, as well as practice your archery skills and watch traditional musical performances.